 "No, not really."

-While occasional questions starting with these words can be fine, starting the majority of your questions with how or what will from the get-go set you ahead of the pack as a conversationalist.
+While occasional yes-no questions can be okay, starting the majority of your questions with how or what will set you ahead of the pack as a conversationalist.

 My reader's note added a further important dimension to the issue of asking questions.
 She wrote, "At what point is a question too personal?
 For instance, if I'm in a group and many are women -- and I've just met them, do I ask if they are single, divorced, widowed??? "

-That question highlights that in the subtle dance of getting-to-know you, starting on more arms-length topics is a good idea.
-From there gradually proceding to more personal territory will feel safer than a too-quick darting into personal spaces.
+In the subtle dance of getting-to-know-you, starting with arms-length topics is a good idea.
+From there gradually proceding to more personal territory may feel safer than a too-quick darting into personal spaces.

-In addition, for sensitive issues, talking about yourself first can make asking questions about the other person feel more appropriate.
+More importantly though, for sensitive issues, talking about yourself first can make asking questions about the other person feel more appropriate.
 That guideline is counter-intuitive.
 At the same time, it's true.
 While too much talking about yourself can become off-putting, some initial self-disclosure invites others to talk more openly about themselves.

 "I've actually never been to Kansas.
-I'm from ...", by contrast would have missed the opportunity to listen to learn, the chance to explore more about the other person's life.
+I'm from ...", would have missed the opportunity to listen to learn, the chance to explore more about the other person's life.

 Adding comments about yourself is fine, provided you first explore more about what you have heard from the other person.
 Follow up by thinking aloud about what you have heard and expanding on it.
 Then, once you've gone a distance down that road, changing the focus to yourself will add instead of taking away from the conversation.